-Prerequisite: Grade of B or better in Pre-Calculus or Math Analysis/ Advanced Trigonometry
+Prerequisite: Grade C or better in Pre-Calculus or grade C or better in Math Analysis/Advanced Trigonometry or teacher permission.

 This course meets District and UC/CSU requirements for math credit.
 This is an introductory course in Calculus.
 This course includes the study of limits of functions, analysis of graphs, continuity of functions, derivatives of functions, applications of derivatives, indefinite and definite integrals, techniques of anti-differentiation, the Fundamental Theorem of Calculus, applications of integrals, convergence and divergence of sequences, power series and Taylor series.